The Master Numbers and the Karmic Numbers - Special Cases in Numerological Calculations

-Now let me explain you in more detail how I approach these special cases in interpretation.
+Now let me explain you in more detail how I approach the special cases (master numbers and karmic numbers) in interpretation.

-You will find the detailed descriptions of the Master Numbers on the Master Number Meanings page.
+You will find the detailed descriptions of master numbers on the Master Number Meanings page.

 What's important to understand is that a master number is a potential that exists in the person's numeric code but will not necessarily be discovered or realised in any way.